• Skip to primary navigation

 Can I freeze the Gluten-free Pumpkin Cookie dough?

 Yes, you can freeze the dough for up to 3 months.
 I suggest you shape them into balls, and place them onto a parchment-lined sheet pan.
 Freeze them for 2 hours and then transfer them to a freezing bag.
-You can bake them from frozen, simply by adding 2-3 minutes to the baking time.
+You can bake them from frozen by adding 2-3 minutes to the baking time.

 What is xanthan gum?